-- 27 October 2021 - Oikocredit investment in Valency Agro Nigeria Ltd will create jobs and improve farmers’ livelihoods
+- 27 octobre 2021 - Oikocredit investment in Valency Agro Nigeria Ltd will create jobs and improve farmers’ livelihoods

-- 20 October 2021 - Oikocredit invests in Fundación Génesis Empresarial, Guatemala's leading microfinance institution
+- 20 octobre 2021 - Oikocredit invests in Fundación Génesis Empresarial, Guatemala's leading microfinance institution

-- 13 October 2021 - Gladys’ story: financing for families and flavour
+- 13 octobre 2021 - Gladys’ story: financing for families and flavour

-- 08 October 2021 - Oikocredit signs new loan guarantee agreement with AGF
+- 08 octobre 2021 - Oikocredit signs new loan guarantee agreement with AGF

-- 01 October 2021 - Celebrate International Coffee Day with a cup of sustainable coffee!
+- 01 octobre 2021 - Celebrate International Coffee Day with a cup of sustainable coffee!